-The 2013 ESOP Plan features & implementation clauses are described in the section 3.3.4 above.
-The execution of the 2013 ESOP Plan is not conditioned to the achievement of any result/performance.
+The Plan Let's Share for 2015 features & implementation clauses are described in the section 3.3.4 above.
+The execution of the Plan Let's Share for 2015 is not conditioned to the achievement of any result/performance.

 3.4.6 Indication of the restrictions on the availability of the financial instruments allocated under the plan or of the financial instruments relating to the exercise of the options, with particular reference to the time limits within which the subsequent transfer of the stocks to the issuer or third parties is permitted or prohibited